-1) If a real card owner notices that his or her card is stolen and used for a payment, they will definitely turn to the bank, file an application and say: “I did not buy that, please return my money back!”
-Such operation is called a Chargeback.
-In cases like this, banks, as a rule, go to meet a client’s needs, return the money and expose the fine to the payment system for having approved such a payment.
+1) If a real card owner notices that his or her card is stolen and used for payment, they will definitely turn to the bank, file an application and say: “I did not buy that, please return my money back!”
+Such an operation is called a Chargeback.
+In cases like this, banks, as a rule, go to meet a client’s needs, return the money, and expose the fine to the payment system for having approved such a payment.

 If there are many unsuccessful transaction attempts or chargebacks, it is likely that the bank will terminate the contract or raise transaction fees for merchants

 2) The second point follows on from the first.

 Being a merchant, you need to enter into a contract with an acquiring bank for accepting electronic payments.
 This is a chargeable service.
 In fact, any attempt to contact the bank is a paid operation, and the bank itself has its own anti-fraud mechanisms that may reject a payment.

 So if a merchant tries to make a transaction, and the bank rejects the transaction due to some reason (and the merchant consequently does not receive the money from the consumer), the transaction fee can still be charged.

 The whole point is if there are many such unsuccessful transaction attempts or a lot of chargebacks, it is very likely that the bank will terminate the contract.
 Another scenario comes into play if the contract has expired and needs to be renewed.
 The bank, taking into account that the merchant is unreliable and risky, will include the risks into the merchant commissions.
 For example, a transaction attempt previously amounted to 1 cent, and now it will make for 5 cents; for medium and large companies with a large number of transactions daily, this sum of money makes a real difference.